Audi's big, aggressive Q8 is a comfortable cruiser, with a smart interior that feels a treat to sit in

 Advertisement - Page continues below

 There are big arches, fantastical feature lines, funky LED lighting and some bulging wheel arches.
 Boring it is not.
-Whether it’s to our taste is currently running at 50:50 though, and has been since it went on sale.
+Whether it’s to our taste is running at 50:50 though, and has been since it went on sale.

 It looks big.